 - Summary: Almost everyone hospitalized with COVID-19 has a pre-existing health problem!

 One of the things I find most frustrating is how the news media has not accurately portrayed the health risks from COVID-19.
 It seems there is an ongoing effort to scare the general population about their risk of getting sick and dying from COVID-19.
-Some of this focus is been on the higher death rates in the elderly population, particularly those over the age of 60.
+Some of this focus has been on the higher death rates in the elderly population, particularly those over the age of 60.
 This was first noted in Wuhan (Figure 1); however, the reasons for the increasing death rate with age have not been discussed.

 Also frustrating are the numerous news reports about seemingly healthy young people who have dropped dead from COVID-19 infection.
 While a very few of these patients exist and are tragic, the stories are reported so frequently, often highlighting a single death over and over again, that people are beginning to think anyone is at high-risk of becoming ill and dying from COVID-19.
 This is not the case.